Lemon Lavender Cake

 This post may contain affiliate links.
 Please read our disclosure policy.

-This lemon lavender cake is light and citrusy while also being delicately balanced with floral notes of lavender.
-Every bite is heavenly and moist and will bring the perfect finishing note to any garden party, afternoon tea, Mother's Day celebration, or baby shower.
+This lemon lavender cake is light and citrusy while delicately balanced with floral lavender notes.
+Every bite is heavenly and moist.

 Ideas for decorating lemon lavender cake

-- Coconut: Coconut will complement the delicate flavors in this cake.
-You can add coconut flakes on top of the frosting to add some texture and a subtle coconut flavor.
+- Coconut: Some coconut flakes on top of the frosting adds texture and a subtle coconut flavor.

 - Extra lemon: This cake is wonderful served with lemon curd.
 You can also use lemon curd as a filling between the layers.